 The foundation of Western literature can be traced back to the Ancient Greek epic.
-The Homeric works known as The Iliad and The Odyssey are among the most well known works of literature in the western canon.
+The Homeric works are known as The Iliad and The Odyssey is among the most well-known literary works in the western canon.
 They tell the Trojan War story, a ten-year siege of a city called Troy by the Greeks.
-The Illiad tell the story of how a beautiful wife of King Meneleus, called Helen, was kidnapped by the Trojan prince Paris.
+The Iliad tells how a beautiful wife of King Menelaus, Helen, was kidnapped by the Trojan prince Paris.
 To bring Helen back and punish the Trojans for Paris’s crime, Menelaus led a massive Troy invasion by Achean troops.
 For ten years the Greeks laid siege to the city of Troy until finally it fell and was ransacked and destroyed.

-Three thousand years later the German archaeologist Heinrich Schliemann uncovered a site, known as Hisarlik, which many experts believe is the fabled city of Troy.
+Three thousand years later, the German archaeologist Heinrich Schliemann uncovered a site known as Hisarlik, which many experts believe is Troy's fabled city.
 The city was clearly destroyed sometime in the Late Bronze Age.
-However, the question of whether or not that destruction was the work of a Greek army is unanswered.
+However, whether or not that destruction was the work of a Greek army is unanswered.
 Archaeologists have long studied the site and still disagree on the likelihood that such an event took place.
 Sources are limited and experts are still divided over whether the story in the Illiad represents an actual war.